pants64DS/Misc-SM64DS-Patches/Custom Kuppa Script Instructions.md

 ### Reading multiple parameters

-The `ExpDecayCamAngleZ` from the last section can be implemented using the `ApproachAngle` function from the vanilla game.
+The `ExpDecayCamAngleZ` instruction from the last section can be implemented using the `ApproachAngle` function from the vanilla game.
 One might do that like this:

 ```cpp
 IMPLEMENT(ExpDecayCamAngleZ)